 And too, we find a remarkable parallel in the 1776 Declaration of Independence, where based on the antecedents of John Locke, John Adams and Thomas Jefferson, we encounter the language of “life, liberty and property/pursuit of happiness.”
 We read:

 These rights, these gifts of life, liberty and property/pursuit of happiness, are necessary assumptions for a healthy social order, rooted in the Creator and the gift of faithful heterosexual marriage, under the rubric of “unalienable rights.”
+These are rights that no human government can define, give nor take away, for they are given by the Creator, which is to say, the opposite of totalitarianism.
 [Note: “the pursuit of happiness” is Jefferson’s philosophic clause in the Declaration, made possible by property rights, as Locke anticipated and as the Fifth and Fourteenth Amendments legally codify it.]

 The parallels stand out: